Last updated on January 13th, 2026 at 01:01 pm

-If you’re doing business in the United Arab Emirates (UAE) — or plan to — effective communication is non-negotiable.
+If you’re doing business in the United Arab Emirates (UAE) or plan to effective communication is non-negotiable.
 Whether you’re trying to close deals in Dubai, offer support in Abu Dhabi, or collaborate with partners in Sharjah, every conversation starts with a successful UAE call.

 But here’s the catch: calling conventions in the UAE aren’t as straightforward as they seem.
 Using the wrong format, country code, or local prefix can lead to dropped calls, undelivered messages, or unanswered prospects.

 This is where FreJun changes everything.
-With its powerful cloud communication suite, FreJun automates the entire UAE calling process — from correct number formatting to call tracking — so your teams can focus on impact, not infrastructure.
+With its powerful cloud communication suite, FreJun automates the entire UAE calling process from correct number formatting to call tracking — so your teams can focus on impact, not infrastructure.

 Table of contents

-- Understanding UAE Call Basics
+- What is the UAE Call Basics?

 - UAE Calling Formats Explained